Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Introduction

 $B({\rm d} u)$ is a Gaussian random measure on $\RR$ with the Lebesgue control measure ${\rm d}u$, and $c=c(\alpha,\gamma) \in \RR_+$ is a normalization constant (see \eqref{eq: normalizeC}).
 It is a $H$-self-similar Gaussian process, that is, $\{X(\kappa t): t\in \RR\} \deq \{\kappa^{H}X(t): t \in \RR\}$ for any $\kappa > 0$, with

 but does not have stationary increments.
 The Hurst parameter $H$ is determined by two-parameters $(\alpha,\gamma)$ in the range shown in Figure \ref{fig-1}.
 One may regard $\gamma \in (0,1)$ as a scale/shift parameter.
-It appears that the component $ |u|^{-\gamma/2}$ renders the paths rougher.
+The multiplier $ |u|^{-\gamma/2}$ in the stochastic integral in \eqref{def-X} renders a higher ( resp., smaller) value of the integrand when $\,u\,$ is close to $\,0\,$ ( resp., goes to $\,\infty\,$).
 On the one hand, it is somewhat surprising that the GFBM $X$ has the H{\"o}lder continuity property with the same parameter $H-\ep$ for $\ep>0$ as the FBM $B^H$, and that the parameter $\gamma$ does affect the differentiability of the paths \cite{ichiba-pang-taqqu}.

 The GFBM $X$ defined in \eqref{def-X} can be also written as

 It is clear that when $\gamma=0$, this becomes the standard FBM $B^H$ with Hurst parameter $H = \alpha +1/2 \in (0,1)$ (equivalently, $\alpha \in ( -1/2, 1/2)$):